cog-isa/htm-rl/htm_rl/htm_rl/README.md

 - `n_columns`: >= 2000
   - same as for Spatial Pooler
 - `cells_per_column`: 8
-  - defines number of different ways context is represented (grows exponentially)
+  - defines the number of different ways a context is represented (grows exponentially)
 - `activation_threshold`
   - number of active synapses enough for segment activation
   - = *n_active_bits* - R